patricksrobertson/jcarousel_fu/README.markdown

 	:images=> Array of images.
 Will create html like this <li><img src="image_name" /></li>
 	:content=> Array of content.
 If you want to pass in more than just image paths, use this option.
 It takes precedence over the images option.
 	:animation=> Integer.
 Time in milliseconds transition between slides.
 If this is longer than the auto_scroll time it starts to behave funny.
 Defaults to 1000ms when left out.
+	:scroll=> Integer.  # of slides to scroll by at a time.
+Default is 1.

 Examples:
 -------